PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 ![Multi and Single Threaded](./images/Threads.png "Multi and Single Threaded")

-Side note: Traditionally for this reason, JavaScript isn’t used when you know you have to do large CPU heavy operations, however, recently Worker Threads have been added to Node (Hosting Environment) that spawns more JavaScript Engine instances to handle CPU bound operations out of the main thread.
+Side note: Traditionally, for this reason JavaScript isn’t used when you know you have to do large CPU heavy operations, however, recently Worker Threads have been added to Node (Hosting Environment) that spawns more JavaScript Engine instances to handle CPU bound operations out of the main thread.

-Now we know how JavaScript can be Asynchronous, but hang on a minute.
-I write `async await` all the time and sometimes in the middle of my functions.
+All this talk about being unable to interrupt runing tasks may have you thinking, how is it that I'm able to write `async await` in the middle of my functions?
-And if I’ve understood this right, my function will suspend execution on the `await`, let other chunks of code run and then resume execution when the asynchronous operation has completed - which means that JavaScript’s Run-to-Completion policy is being completely broken!
+If I’ve understood this right, my function will suspend execution on the `await`, let other chunks of code run and then resume execution when the asynchronous operation has completed - which means that JavaScript’s Run-to-Completion policy is being completely broken!

-And you’re completely correct.
-But to understand how we’re breaking Run-to-Completion to write asynchronous code that looks like synchronous code, we have to take a deep dive into how we write asynchronous code in JavaScript.
+And you’re completely correct - but to understand how we’re breaking Run-to-Completion to write asynchronous code that looks like synchronous code, we'll have to cover a few JavaScript concepts.

+Which brings us to our second section - starting with!

 # Callbacks
-**WHY GOING INTO JAVASCRIPT CONCEPTS**

 Callbacks are the backbone of asynchronous JavaScript and it's simply a function that runs when the asynchronous operation has completed.
 For example:
 ```